Lixiao Huang, Ph.D. | Human Factors and Applied Cognition

 Postdoctoral Associate at Humans and Autonomy Lab (HAL) at Duke University

 Ph.D. from Department of Psychology at NC State University

 The goal of my research on Human–Robot Interaction (HRI) is to make robots and everyday technologies easy and intuitive to use, so that humans' life quality and individual/organizational performance could be enhanced.
-My research vision include three aspects: (1) humans' emotional, behavioral, and cognitive responses to robots, (2) usability issues in robot design, and (3) the effectiveness of robotics/HRI education, as reflected in my research vision figure below:
+My research vision includes three aspects: (1) humans' emotional, behavioral, and cognitive responses to robots, (2) the application of Human Factors to the usability issues in robot design, and (3) the effectiveness of robotics/HRI education, as reflected in my research vision figure below:

 1) How do humans respond to robots and technologies behaviorally, emotionally, and cognitively?

 When many research questions in Human–Robot Interaction research are not explored, it is an effective approach to start with exploring humans’ responses to a variety of robots.
 I started with exploration with college level robot builders’ emotional attachment to their LEGO® NXT MINDSTORM® robots in fall 2012.
 A robotics education instructor, Dr. Terri Varnado, who observed that students were getting very sad when they were asked to dismantle their robots at the end of the semester, asked if I would be interested in doing research on it.
 The results of the first study confirmed students’ positive emotions toward robots, but the negative side was not as strong as expected from normal emotional attachment between humans.
 Later I studied participants in robotics tournaments.
 I have explored factors that influence robot builders' emotional attachment to their robots, as well as people’s basic psychological needs and motivations in robotics activities.
 I hope to use these findings to suggest possible improvements in the design of robots and HRI research.
 The research methods apply to other types of robots, such as service robots and social robots.